dboatto/DS3231/README.md

 All cpp files are heavily documented.
 If you prefer, you can generate the documentation using Doxygen.
 You just need to run doxygen in the library's folder.

+## How to Contribute?

+Do you want to help?
+Great!
+There are some ways to contribute:

+* **Report a bug** - If you find a bug, please use the [Issues](https://github.com/dboatto/DS3231/issues) page;
+* **Fix a bug** - Better than reporting a bug is to fix it!
+Just fork the project, fix the bug and send me a pull request.
+* **Grammar and spell check** - It is nice to have a well written documentation, don't you?
+Please contact me if you find any error or strange English expression.
+You may use the [Issues](https://github.com/dboatto/DS3231/issues) page.

 ## Example

 You can find more examples on examples folder.
 When you install this library, the Arduino IDE will make them available